 PRS Training

-Our programmes are also suitable for partner organisations, including local authorities, community venues, care providers, and employment services, looking for trusted, inclusive provision that complements existing pathways.
+Our training also works well for partner organisations, including local authorities, community venues, care providers, and employment services, seeking trusted, inclusive provision that complements existing pathways.

 A major component in the evolution of PRS has been my Vision to maximise community participation, learning and employment for all regardless of need, background, characteristics and ability.